josephjerrickgodwin/spoken-language-evaluator/readme.md

 # Candidate English Accent Evaluator

-A FastAPI service for evaluating spoken language, including accent identification and language processing, built with FastAPI and leveraging state-of-the-art speech and language models.
+A FastAPI service for evaluating spoken language, including accent identification and language processing.
+This helps differentiate English speakers among the other candidates and further classify their accents with the corresponding geogropical information with a confidence score.
+A personalized summary is generated for further understanding the key points of the video.

 ## Features